John A Waller

 - Fraudulent trading may be subject to penalties, fines and a prison sentence.

 - Yours and any other director’s authority cease, once a liquidator is appointed.

 - You are required to be interviewed by the Liquidator regarding the previous management of the company.

 Now the director (convener) asks the IP to convene the ‘Deemed Consent Procedure’.
 Allows the consent of creditors over various matters, including the appointment of the Liquidator.

 Unless more than 10% of the creditors oppose, then deemed as consent to move forward.

 Directors’ Duty – Directors Loan Account

-All overdrawn directors’ loan accounts within the company are a debtor of the company when the company is in Insolvency, as with any other debtor, they, therefore, must repay to the company.
+All overdrawn directors’ loan accounts within the company are a debtor of the company when the company is in insolvency.
+As with any other debtor, they therefore must repay the company.

 Directors’ Duty – Can a Director be Personally Liable for Company Debts?